 A wrongful death does not have to happen instantly or at the scene of the event.
 What classifies the death as wrongful is that it is the direct result of the accident or negligent act.

 A wrongful death lawsuit is used to help the grieving family recover after the loss of their loved one.
-While it cannot help the emotional pain of the loss, it can help make things easier financially so the family can concentrate on the healing process.
+While it cannot help the emotional pain of the loss.

 What Is A Personal Injury Settlement?